danfuzz/samizdat/doc/notes/startup-walk-through.md

     This is a map with a single binding of `"main"` to a function (which is the usual case for "application modules").

-6. The `run` function tehn looks up the core library's `main` binding, and calls it as a function, passing it the primitive global environment and the filesystem path to the core library.
+6. The `run` function then looks up the core library's `main` binding, and calls it as a function, passing it the primitive global environment and the filesystem path to the core library.
 These two arguments are what it was passed from `lib/init.c`.